LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 2. We assign values to the entity based on the event
 3. We save the entity in the store

-Now, let's do `handleListingUpdated`, and see how we modify already existing entities
+Now, let's do `handleListingUpdated`, and see how we modify already existing entities.
+Insert the following code into the function.

 ```typescript
 export function handleListingUpdated(event: ListingUpdated): void {